-There can be no tokenistic 'quick fix', and we remain focussed on identifying the right actions to achieve lasting, meaningful change.
+There is no tokenistic 'quick fix'.
+We remain focused on identifying the right actions to achieve lasting, meaningful change.

 At USS we enjoy a culture where long-term solutions, collaborative working and innovative thinking are the norm, and that is precisely how we are approaching this issue.